 A World Health Organization research reports that approximately 15% of the world’s population experiences some form of disability.
 This figure reads 26% for adults in the US alone.
-People having any form of disability often struggle to access business websites and the services provided, and therefore have a poor online browsing experience.
-The disability can range from hearing impairment, visual impairment, to movement disabilities, and a non-accessible website will lead to a poor user experience for this section of the population.
+People having any form of disability often struggle to access business websites and the services provided and therefore have a poor online browsing experience.
+The disability can range from hearing impairment, and visual impairment, to movement disabilities, and a non-accessible website will lead to a poor user experience for this section of the population.

 - Around 13.7% have a mobility disability